Starting a business is easier with help. Use the step-by-step startup guide below to learn how to launch your small business.

 What taxes apply to your business and the tax system will vary from state to state.
 You need to register with your state.
 Your state’s Department of Revenue is a good place to look since many states maintain the system they use.
 Don’t forget about local taxes, as well.
 You’ll need to investigate and sign up for the tax system in your business’s home city and/or county.

-Different types of businesses may be required to pay different taxes.
+Different types of companies may be required to pay different taxes.
 Some of the most common taxes include:

 To learn more about the taxes your business is subject to, reach out to your state Department of Revenue or its equivalent.